-EQPD: A Music Workshop with Tufawon
+.WAV WARRIOR : A Music Experience with Tufawon

-EQPD (Equipped) is an engaging music class designed to teach youth and aspiring young artists the basics of music production, songwriting, and recording.
-Throughout this 2-4 week class, participants will learn how to use a DAW (Digital Audio Workstation) and professional recording studio equipment to create songs, focusing on Hip Hop, RnB, and popular music.
+.WAV WARRIOR is an engaging music class designed to teach youth and aspiring young artists the basics of music production, songwriting, and recording.
+Throughout this 4-12 week class, participants will learn how to use a DAW (Digital Audio Workstation) and professional recording studio equipment to create songs, focusing on Hip Hop, RnB, and popular music.
 From start to finish, beats will be made, lyrics will be written, and songs will be created in a collaborative environment.
 We will use the latest professional recording equipment to achieve a unique sound, highlighting and celebrating the personalities of our young artists as we lift their voices through creativity.
 This collaborative project aims to build lasting memories and strengthen our sense of trust and kinship as we create together artistically.

 The Process